namrata935/SandalTalk/README.md

 pydub

 Running the Project
-Open the Notebook:
+- Open the Notebook named "sandal_mainpgm.ipynb" which you can find in the repository. this is the main file.

-Open this repository in Google Colab by clicking this link: https://colab.research.google.com/drive/1vHInu8bcbVavBoCqC4RKEF6YoiN3xtNO?usp=sharing
+- Or open this repository in Google Colab by clicking this link: https://colab.research.google.com/drive/1vHInu8bcbVavBoCqC4RKEF6YoiN3xtNO?usp=sharing

+- run the code block under the label "installation of libraries" and then run the main code under the label "main code".

 Upload Audio Files:

 You'll be prompted to upload an audio file (Kannada or English).
-Audio files will be processed for searching for the dataset. the path to dataset (locally uploaded in github) will be in the main code.
+Audio files will be processed for searching for the dataset. the path to dataset (locally uploaded in github) will be in the main code. path to dataset is already in the code. so directly run it.

 Transcription and Matching: